mrward/monodevelop-nuget-extensions/README.md

 ## PowerShell Console Window

-Please make sure you have closed and re-opened IDE after the addin has been installed before trying to open the PowerShell Console window otherwise the IDE will crash.
+Please make sure you have closed and re-opened IDE after the addin has been installed before trying to open the PowerShell Console window otherwise the IDE may crash.

 To open the console window, from the **View** menu select **Pads**, then select **Package Console Extension**.